gvwilson/thirdbit/src/fiction/santas/index.md

 "Jet packs," Santa Greenwood spat
 "Of *course* they'd have jet packs."
 He brought up his ax
-just in time for the next shot to bounce off its shiny blade.
+just in time for the next shot to bounce off its polished blade.

 "Where's the wherever?"
 Santa Hood demanded as the mummy caught up with them.